aosama16/Boards-Listing-tool/readme.md

 		2. Only JSON objects with `name` and `vendor` are valid (case-sensitive).
 		3. `core` and `has_wifi` are optional, and are ommitted if not privided in the original data.
 	- JSON properties processing:
+		1. Duplicate keys are allowed, but only one output key is generated, latest key read will determine the value chosen for that key
-		1. Extra key-value properties are allowed and perserved in the final result.
+		2. Extra key-value properties are allowed and perserved in the final result.
-		2. Property keys are trimmed of leading and trailing spaces
+		3. Property keys are trimmed of leading and trailing spaces
-		3. `name`, `vendor` & `core` property values are trimmed before evaluation, a value of spaces "   " is considered missing data
+		4. `name`, `vendor` & `core` property values are trimmed before evaluation, a value of spaces "   " is considered missing data
 	- Duplicate boards
 		1. Boards with identical `name` and `vendor` are merged.
 		2. If conflicting properties exists, a warning log is produced, and one of the values is choses (Based on read order)